|Date of Issue||01/11/2019|

 - TQUK has designed this form to ensure that it is easy to understand and complete.
 However, we have provided some additional guidance for key fields below.

-- Please fill in all a separate form should normally be completed for each learner, for each qualification, listing all units/components affected in the same specification.
-However, in cases where a group of learners have been disadvantaged by a particular event (eg fire alarm) a single form should be submitted.
-A list of learners affected should be firmly attached to the form.
+- Please complete in a full a separate form for each Apprentice, for each standard, listing all assessments/components affected in the same standard.
+However, in cases where a group of Apprentices have been disadvantaged by a particular event (eg fire alarm) a single form should be submitted.
+A list of Apprentices affected should be firmly attached to the form.

-- Please state on the form the precise nature of the adverse circumstances affecting the learner, including, in the appropriate boxes, the date when the circumstances first began to affect the learner and whether the learner is still affected by them during the examination.
+- Please state on the form the precise nature of the adverse circumstances affecting the Apprentice, including, in the appropriate boxes, the date when the circumstances first began to affect the Apprentice and whether the Apprentice is still affected by them during the examination.

 - In cases where medical/psychological evidence is required, please ensure that this is securely attached to the form.

-- The head of centre/examinations officer must support an application for it to be accepted.
+- The head of Training Provider/examinations officer must support an application for it to be accepted.

 - After the publication of results, late applications may be accepted only in the most exceptional circumstances and only before the deadline for enquiries about results for the respective examination series.